A new class of composite GBII regression models with varying threshold for modelling heavy-tailed data: A composite GBII regression and statistical inference

-To compare models with the different number of parameters, in terms of goodness-of-fit, we consider the Akaike information criterion (AIC; Akaike, 1974) and the Bayesian information criterion (BIC; Schwarz, 1978), defined respectively as
+(2) Model selection.
+To compare models with the different number of parameters, in terms of goodness-of-fit, we consider the Akaike information criterion (AIC) and the Bayesian information criterion (BIC), defined respectively as

 where $\ell$ denotes the log-likelihood value, $m$ the number of model parameters and $n$ the number of observations.
 The BIC gives more penalties than AIC does.
 The model with the minimum AIC or BIC value is selected as the preferred model to fit the data whereas the BIC gives more penalties than AIC.